Maverick7t/raceprediction/readme.md

 - **Promotion gate.** A new model must beat production on ≥ 2 of 3 metrics by a minimum margin.
 Logging to MLflow regardless.
 - **Idempotent writes everywhere.** All upserts use `ON CONFLICT DO UPDATE`.
 Re-running any flow is always safe.
 - **Model artifacts in Supabase Storage.** Render free tier has no persistent disk.
 Artifacts survive redeploys via download-on-startup in the loader.
-- ** best to upgrade to paid sources
+- best to upgrade to paid sources
+- correction with backend